So, you want to learn how to play ukulele, but you’re not sure what uke to buy.

 Narrow Down Your Options With Your Budget

 Say you already know you love ukulele and you’re ready to dive in.

 The next thing to do is to set your budget.
 How much do you want to spend on your ukulele?

 There are unlimited ukulele brands at various price points, so narrow down the pool you’re picking from and set your budget up front.

 The great thing about learning how to play ukulele is that it’s not an expensive instrument to learn.
 You don’t have to break the bank.
 For around $50, you can get a decent and playable ukulele.

-As you go up in price range, you’ll be getting into ukuleles that are built with solid wood rather than laminate wood or plastic.
-As you go up in price, you might pay more for different types of woods.
+Great question.
+As you go up in price, you get into ukuleles built with solid wood rather than laminate wood or plastic.
+Solid woods cost more because the tonal characteristics of the instrument tend to be richer and fuller.
 Different woods have different tonal characteristics.
 Some woods are rarer than others which also affects the price.
 More expensive ukuleles might be handmade or have finer detailing (e.g. pearl inlays).
-Some people pay more to have better tuners on their ukulele.
+Higher-priced ukuleles tend to have better quality tuners, which means the ukulele will stay in tune for longer periods of time.
 All of these different things factor into the price of a ukulele.

 5 Best Ukuleles to Buy for Beginners

-For those with bigger fingers or larger hands, you might find soprano ukuleles a bit hard to play.
-You might want to look at a tenor sized ukulele.
+For those with bigger fingers or larger hands, you might find soprano and concert ukuleles hard to play.
+If this sounds like you, look at a tenor sized ukulele.
 I have a tenor ukulele and it feels really comfortable to play and hold with my bigger hands.
-This Kala tenor ukulele is a good choice.
-Kala is a world renowned ukulele maker.
-Click here to learn more and buy the Kala KA-T tenor ukulele.
+This Kala tenor ukulele is a great choice.

 What Ukuleles Do You Recommend?